ARM-software/arm-trusted-firmware/docs/design/cpu-specific-build-macros.rst

   Cortex-A78 AE CPU.
 This needs to be enabled for revisions r0p0 and r0p1.
 This erratum is still open.

+- ``ERRATA_A78_AE_2395408`` : This applies errata 2395408 workaround to
+  Cortex-A78 AE CPU.
+This needs to be enabled for revisions r0p0 and r0p1.
+This erratum is still open.

 For Neoverse N1, the following errata build flags are defined :

 -  ``ERRATA_N1_1073348``: This applies errata 1073348 workaround to Neoverse-N1